21 Irresistible Traditional Dishes in New Zealand to Try Now

 6. Kiwi Burger

 The Kiwi burger is a local twist on the traditional hamburger, featuring unique ingredients like beetroot, pineapple, and a fried egg.
-This burger combines classic flavours with a distinctive Kiwi flair, reflecting New Zealand’s creativity in modern cuisine while honouring its culinary roots.
+This burger combines classic flavors with a distinctive Kiwi flair, reflecting New Zealand’s creativity in modern cuisine while honoring its culinary roots.

 Kiwi Burger - New Zealand Traditional Dishes